nash226/quorum/README.md

 multiple passages are similarly relevant.
 Sources without a trust level default to `medium`.

+For exported HTML knowledge-base pages, Quorum also picks up common publish-time metadata such as `<meta property="article:modified_time">` or `<meta name="last-modified">`, and it accepts
+`<meta name="quorum-trust-level" content="high">` when teams want to preserve a review trust level alongside the HTML export.

 When approved sources do not yet include frontmatter, the CLI can override that default during verification: